 - Redesigning Hayes Place as a real place for people.

-On Wednesday 10 February 2021, we held a well-attended public meeting (online, of course!) to give residents a chance to give their views on the Vision and on what should be done to follow it up.
-The Planning & Transport Group presented ideas and possibilities to help us achieve the Vision.
-You can view the slides and speakers’ notes and read Bob Hughes’ lively report of the meeting; and also read comments stimulated by the public meeting.
+Most notable was the public meeting (online) where the BFA Planning & Transport Group presented ideas and possibilities to help us achieve the Vision.
+You can view the slides and speakers’ notes and read a lively report of the meeting; and also read comments stimulated by the public meeting.

 Further comments and suggestions arising from the Vision are welcome at any time – just email them to email@example.com.

 CONSERVATION AREA STUDY